zeevmoney/entimport-example/README.md

 ### Syncing DB changes

 Since we want to keep the DB in sync, we want `entimport` to be able to change the schema after the db was changed.
 Let's see how it works.

-Run the following SQL code:
+Run the following SQL code to add a `phone` column with a `unique` index to the `users` table:

 ```mysql
 alter table users